Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Experiments

 \subsubsection{Our Results on Speech-Gesture Alignment}

 As shown in \cref{fig:mismatching-results}, our speech-gesture alignment study exposes significant differences compared to prior published evaluations.

-As expected, Mocap set the empirical topline with $\approx74\%$ mean audio mismatching score.
-This far outperforms all generative models.
-DiffuseStyleGesture and HoloGest performed the best amongst the synthetic conditions, both scoring $\approx60\%$.
+As expected, Mocap set the empirical topline with ${\approx}74\%$ mean audio mismatching score.
+DiffuseStyleGesture and HoloGest performed the best amongst generative models, both scoring ${\approx}60\%$.
 The near-identical alignment results suggest that HoloGest's previously reported alignment advances over DiffuseStyleGesture may in fact be confounded by motion quality, as postulated in \cref{ssec:review-finding-disentanglement}.

-Semantic Gesticulator reached $\approx57\%$, sharply contrasting prior results indicating strong semantic alignment.
-AMUSE, ConvoFusion, and RAG-Gesture all have confidence intervals overlapping $50\%$, indicating that their speech-gesture alignment of is not statistically significantly different from chance rate without FDR correction.
-This can be taken as evidence that their output could be interchanged for random gesture sequences in this task (or at least for random gesture sequences aligned to the start of a sentence, since that is how our segments were selected).
+Semantic Gesticulator reached ${\approx}57\%$, sharply contrasting prior results indicating strong semantic alignment.
+AMUSE, ConvoFusion, and RAG-Gesture all scored near 50\% mismatching scores, meaning that the motion they generate is only as valid for their input speech as for randomly chosen speech segments.

 Comparing these results to the motion-realism study highlights surprising contrasts.
 First, prior claims (apart from possibly AMUSE) greatly differ from our findings, with ConvoFusion and RAG-Gesture performing at chance level.
 Second, system rankings shifted substantially.
 DiffuseStyleGesture, the weakest system in realism, now matches the top generative performer, whilst ConvoFusion and RAG-Gesture exhibited no measured effect of speech-gesture alignment.
 The reversal suggests that design choices that optimise kinematic plausibility do not necessarily translate to good grounding in the speech, and that a model that pays explicit attention to speech-gesture alignment can outperform more advanced motion models on this performance measure.